POET Technologies (CVE:PTK) Stock Price Up 18.1% – Should You Buy?

-POET Technologies Inc. (CVE:PTK – Get Free Report)’s share price traded up 18.1% during trading on Tuesday .
-The company traded as high as C$8.43 and last traded at C$8.24.
-322,979 shares changed hands during mid-day trading, an increase of 128% from the average session volume of 141,791 shares.
+POET Technologies Inc. (CVE:PTK – Get Free Report)’s stock price was up 18.1% during mid-day trading on Tuesday .
+The stock traded as high as C$8.43 and last traded at C$8.24.
+Approximately 322,979 shares traded hands during mid-day trading, an increase of 128% from the average daily volume of 141,842 shares.
 The stock had previously closed at C$6.98.

-Separately, Northland Capmk upgraded POET Technologies to a “strong-buy” rating in a report on Monday, November 18th.
+Separately, Northland Capmk raised POET Technologies to a “strong-buy” rating in a research report on Monday, November 18th.

-In other news, Senior Officer Vivek Rajgarhia sold 5,000 shares of the firm’s stock in a transaction dated Wednesday, December 11th.
-The shares were sold at an average price of C$7.24, for a total transaction of C$36,219.00.
-Also, Director James Lee sold 25,000 shares of POET Technologies stock in a transaction dated Monday, November 25th.
-The shares were sold at an average price of C$6.95, for a total transaction of C$173,712.50.
-Corporate insiders own 0.82% of the company’s stock.
+In related news, Director James Lee sold 25,000 shares of the business’s stock in a transaction that occurred on Monday, November 25th.
+The stock was sold at an average price of C$6.95, for a total value of C$173,712.50.
+Also, Senior Officer Vivek Rajgarhia sold 5,000 shares of the stock in a transaction that occurred on Wednesday, December 11th.
+The stock was sold at an average price of C$7.24, for a total value of C$36,219.00.
+Insiders own 0.82% of the company’s stock.

 POET Technologies Inc designs, develops, manufactures, and sells discrete and integrated opto-electronic solutions in Canada, the United States, Singapore, and China.
 The company offers integration solutions based on the POET Optical Interposer, a novel platform that allows the seamless integration of electronic and photonic devices into a single multi-chip module using advanced wafer-level semiconductor manufacturing techniques.